Butt Fumble: Butt fumble play

-The Jets lined up in an I formation, with Sanchez under center.
-Fullback Lex Hilliard was lined up behind Sanchez in the I, with Greene the deep back.
-The play call was for Sanchez to fake a toss to Greene running left, while Hilliard would take the handoff from Sanchez running a dive play to the right.
+The Jets offense lined up in the I formation, with Sanchez immediately behind his center lineman, the snapper.
+Fullback Lex Hilliard was lined up behind Sanchez in the I, with Greene, the deep back, behind Hilliard.
+The play call was for Sanchez to fake a toss to Greene running left, while Hilliard, running a dive play to the right, would instead take the hand-off from Sanchez.

-When Sanchez took the snap, he mistakenly turned to the left and Hilliard ran past him.
+When Sanchez took the snap, he mistakenly turned to the left, instead of handing off the ball in his right to Hilliard, and Hilliard ran past him.
 Trying to salvage the broken play, Sanchez scrambled forward towards the line of scrimmage.
-While this was going on, right guard Brandon Moore was attempting to block defensive tackle Vince Wilfork so the play could develop and the two were locked together at the 32-yard line.
-Sanchez decided to slide to protect himself, not realizing where he or his lineman was.
-As such, when he started the slide Sanchez hit Moore in his rear end, immediately losing his balance and possession of the football.
-As Sanchez fell to the turf and Moore fell on top of him, the football bounced out to the right side of the play, near the 32-yard line, directly in front of Gregory, whose earlier recovery resulted in Vereen's touchdown.
+While this was going on, right guard Brandon Moore was attempting to block the Patriots' defensive tackle Vince Wilfork to protect the play and the two were locked together at the 32-yard line, next to the line of scrimmage.
+Sanchez decided to slide in order to protect himself and the ball, not realizing where he or the opposition's defensive tackle was.

+As Sanchez began sliding, he collided with Moore's rear end, immediately losing both his balance and possession of the football.

+Sanchez fell on to the turf and Moore fell on top of him; the football bounced out to the right side of the play, near the 32-yard line, directly in front of the Patriots' Gregory, the safety whose earlier recovery had resulted in Vereen's touchdown.
 Gregory collected the ball with his fingertips and ran untouched into the Jets' end zone for a scoop-and-score touchdown.
 With the extra point, the Patriots took a 21–0 lead.